rickbenavidez/ruby_llm/docs/_core_features/tools.md

 ```

 ### Model Compatibility
-{: .d-inline-block }

-Changed in v1.6.2+
-{: .label .label-green }

-RubyLLM v1.6.2+ will attempt to use tools with any model.
+RubyLLM will attempt to use tools with any model.
 If the model doesn't support function calling, the provider will return an appropriate error when you call `ask`.

-Prior to v1.6.2, calling `with_tool` on an unsupported model would immediately raise `RubyLLM::UnsupportedFunctionsError`.

 ## The Tool Execution Flow